There are at least four different ways to store values / settings / preferences for a user.

 'UsersManager.deleteUser' event where you can then do a

-It's very much recommended to encapsulate all related logic to this in one class and not spread the
+It's very much recommended encapsulating all related logic to this in one class and not spread the

 Option calls across different classes.